Dnarok/RiskOfTheAncients2/README.md

 ## Issues
 - Most items are using a placeholder model (Dota 2's item-on-ground box), with a few being pulled from existing Dota 2 item models.
 - No visual effects for things right now.
-- Bottle icon should change based on the contained rune.

 ## etc.
 The icon was made by reddit user [piemoO](https://www.reddit.com/user/piemoO).